msteveb/tmake/README.md

 Under Tcl, it is not possible to interrupt ^C, so that make cache is not saved if the build is interrupted.
 Should the cache be saved periodically?
 The same is true when running the non-msys jimsh under the msys shell.
+- Could package require TclX (but that doesn't seem to be available for Tcl 8.5 on ubuntu)

 Passing options to tmake via make O=... is a bit awkward.

+The pure scripting option is nice, but I think we really have to create an executable which embeds Jim Tcl.
+That way we can speed up some processing which is currently too slow in Tcl.

 Installing tmake in the path is not a perfect alternative for the make wrappers since: